If you’ve been a reader of my blog for any length of time, you may know

 (1) Don’t make your Christmas happiness dependent on other people’s behaviour

 Remember this one truth:

 You can’t change other people’s behaviour.
 And it’s not your job to try.

-So stop stressing yourself out because your husband or your mother-in-law may not behave according to the ‘Rule Book’ you’ve created for them.
+So stop stressing yourself out because you’re worried your husband or your mother-in-law isn’t going to behave according to the ‘Rule Book’ you’ve created for them.

 Wanting anyone to be different than they are is just arguing with reality – and reality always wins!

 Give them permission, even if it’s just for one day, to be who they are.
-Consciously decide that you are going to accept them exactly as is – no modifications required.
+Consciously decide you’re going to accept them exactly as is – no modifications required.
 Notice how this makes you feel.

-(2) Have some ‘Go To’ thoughts up your sleeve
+(2) Have ‘Go To’ thoughts up your sleeve

 Once you’ve committed to Tip 1, it’s essential to have some ‘Go To’ thoughts at the ready for when your loved ones start to exhibit the kind of behaviours guaranteed to drive you bananas!

 Without immediate access to some new thoughts, your mind will automatically revert to default thinking patterns.
 These in turn will lead to default behaviour patterns that may not give you the results you want!